Create a Website Account - Manage notification subscriptions, save form progress and more.

 No, but the Fire Department has a qualified Child Safely Seat Technician who can assist in proper installation of your child seat.
 For more information, please click here.

-Garbage collection is provided free of charge for single-family, two-flat, and three-flat residences throughout the Village.
+Garbage collection is provided free of charge for single-family, two-unit, and three-unit residences throughout the Village.
 Details about this program can be found by viewing the Garbage Collection Program Brochure.
 Larger multi-family residential buildings (i.e. condo and apartment buildings), commercial, and industrial buildings need to secure their own pickup using a Village-licensed company.
-Please contact the Village at 847-678-2550 for a list of approved contractors and for any service issues, or submit a request using Online Service Request Form here.
+Please contact the Village at (847) 678-2550 for a list of approved contractors and for any service issues, or submit a request using Online Service Request Form here.

-Groot collects the garbage from the entire Village on Fridays, except in weeks where there is a one of six major holidays, in which case the collection is made on Saturday.
-Regular garbage, recyclables, and yard waste (during the season) are all collected on Fridays but with separate trucks.
+Flood Brothers collects the garbage from the entire Village on Tuesdays, except in weeks where there is a one of six major holidays (New Year’s Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day) that falls on a Sunday, Monday, or Tuesday, in which case the collection is made on Wednesday.
+Regular garbage, recyclables, and yard waste (during the season) are all collected on Tuesday but with separate trucks.
 Garbage and Recycling Carts need to be at the curb by 6:00 AM to ensure pickup.
-More details about the Village's garbage collection program can be viewed here.
+More details about the Village’s garbage collection program can be reviewed by clicking here to view the Garbage Program Brochure.

-The Village garbage collection contractor is GROOT.
-They collect all single family residences and multi-family residences up to three units in size.
-GROOT collects regular garbage, recyclables, and also yard waste (during a limited season).
-Further details about the GROOT Garbage Collection Program can be found in the Program Brochure.
+The Village garbage collection contractor is Flood Brothers.
+They collect all single family residences and multi-family residences of two or three units in size.
+Flood Brothers collects regular garbage, recyclables, and also yard waste (during a limited season).
+Further details about the Flood Brothers Garbage Collection Program can be found in the Program Brochure.

 Yes, the Village offers recycling of numerous varieties every week.
 Each residence has its own recycling cart that can loaded with all kinds of recyclable materials.
-This cart is slightly smaller than the regular garbage cart and has a green or tan top.
+This cart is smaller than the regular garbage cart and has a yellow top.
 It is also marked "Recycling Only."
-This cart can only be used for recyclable material.
-Details about what materials can be recycled can be found by viewing the Garbage Collection Program Brochure.
+This cart can only be used for recyclable material which are defined here.
+Details about what materials can be recycled can be found by viewing the Garbage Collection Program Brochure or the Flood Brothers recycling page here.
 You can download and print out a copy of the garbage collection program brochure using that link or you may pick one up at the Village Hall.

-Yes, the Village has a free program for electronics recycling with a drop off point behind the Village Hall next to the salt dome in a cargo container.
+Yes, the Village has a free program for electronics recycling with a drop off point behind the Village Hall in the rear of the Village parking lot in a cargo container.
 Please put your item(s) in the large cardboard boxes.
+The drop-off is openfrom 7:00 AM to 3:00 PM from Monday-Friday.
 You can find more details on this program by reviewing our electronics pickup materials here.
-Groot will also pickup electronics items for a fee if you do not wish to drop them off at the free Village site.
+Flood Brothers will also pickup electronics items for a fee if you do not wish to drop them off at the free Village site.
+If you are interested in curbside pickup of up to six items for $30.00 please contact Flood Brothers at (630) 261-0400.

-Yes, Groot will take a mattress so long as you wrap it with plastic sheeting or a plastic bag before you put it out at the curb or alley.
+Yes, Flood Brothers will take a mattress.
+It is preferred that you wrap it with plastic sheeting or a plastic bag before you put it out at the curb or alley but this is not required.
 Appropriate bags or sheeting can be obtained for a limited cost at a home improvement store or a local hardware store.
 You may also pickup a mattress bag for free at the Village Hall during normal business hours.

 It is illegal to put snow from your driveway onto the street.
 This action directly violates local ordinances and creates a hazard and interferes with the Village's snow plowing operations.
 Please pile your snow next to your driveway or in the parkway next to the street.